In the last post on our site, we began to explore the benefits of exercise and physical activity for osteoarthritis (OA).

 Aside from exercise therapy in the management of OA, management of knee OA needs to be considered as a “whole person condition”.
 There are many factors listed in the infographic above that can relate to knee health, highlighting the importance of a “whole person” approach to this condition.

 Weight loss and maintaining a healthy weight becomes of high importance with conditions such as OA.
 Increased fatty tissue is being associated with increased levels of inflammation in the body, therefore carrying an excess amount of weight is a risk factor for increasing this inflammation.
 Inflammation is a part of this condition and may largely drive your pain.
+Alternative options such as cryo toning have been known to help keep the increased fatty tissue under control, but with limited success.

 Maintaining a healthy weight may also reduce your risk of OA.